Fitbit Versa 3

 It's a watch!
 It's a sleep tracker!
 It's a heart rate monitor!
 It's a swim/workout/meditation coach.
 It's a motivational, inspirational, health pal.
 It's almost everything but a kitchen sink.
 It will notify, buzz, and ding to get you off your butt and out doing stuff.
 It's got Alexa built-in (because, what doesn't have Alexa built-in these days), and comes with a variety of bands to help you look good at the gym or at the office.
 Here's to tracking everything about your life with ease.

-Fitbit seems to do a good job with privacy and security.
+And Fitbit seems to do an OK job with privacy and security.
 It de-identifies the data it collects so it's (hopefully) not personally identifiable.
 We say hopefully because, depending on the kind of data, it’s been found to be pretty easy to de-anonymize these data sets and track down an individual’s patterns, especially with location data.
-So, just be aware with Fitbit--or any fitness tracker--you are strapping on a device that tracks your location, heart rate, sleep patterns, and more.
+So, be aware with Fitbit--or any fitness tracker--you are strapping on a device that tracks your location, heart rate, sleep patterns, and more.
 That's a lot of personal information gathered in one place.
-One more consideration.
-Google is in the process of buying Fitbit.
-What does that mean?
-We don't know quite yet, but it does seem that all that sensitive data Fitbit collects may soon be owned by Google, a company that likes to have as much data on people as possible.

 Camera